micropython/micropython/docs/library/pyb.SPI.rst

     .. class:: pyb.SPI(bus, ...)

-       Construct an SPI object on the given bus.  ``bus`` can be 1 or 2.
+       Construct an SPI object on the given bus.  ``bus`` can be 1 or 2, or 'X' or 'Y'.
 With no additional parameters, the SPI object is created but not initialised (it has the settings from the last initialisation of the bus, if any).
 If extra arguments are given, the bus is initialised.
        See ``init`` for parameters of initialisation.